 - The majority of 355,000 asylum claims decided in the UK since 2004 have been rejected

-- Extending working rights would encourage abuse of the asylum system for the purpose of ‘back-door’ economic immigration
+- Extending working rights risks encouraging abuse of the asylum system for the purpose of ‘back-door’ economic immigration

-- Instead, the Home Office should process claims more efficiently
+- Instead, the Home Office should be given more resources, support and leadership to enable it to process the vast backlog of claims much more efficiently

 A number of non-governmental organisations have called for those who have made a claim for asylum to be granted enhanced rights to work in the UK.